For the most part, there are two current schools of thought:

 [ Click here to learn more. ]

 Decreasing the time that force is applied (while keeping force and distance constant) is yet another way to improve athletic power.
 Decreasing the time to perform a skill is in essence increasing the "speed" at which the skill is performed.
-Increasing the speed results in an increase in athletic power.
+Increasing the speed results in an increase in

 The most effective and practical way to increase the speed at which you can perform a specific skill is through countless hours of task specific skill practice.
 You need to practice the specific skill EXACTLY like it will be used in competition.